xgfone/zkproxy/README.md

 # zkproxy
-a HTTP+JSON proxy of ZooKeeper.
+A ZooKeeper proxy based on HTTP+JSON.

 ## Install
 ```bash